-The end of the year is fast approaching, which means it’s just about time to start planning where to travel in 2017!
-In my attempt to slow my pace, I’ll focus on spending more time in fewer destinations in the coming year, so while there may be many “wishes” on this list, the likelihood of me actually visiting them all is slim.
+In 2017, in my attempt to slow my pace, I’ll focus on spending more time in fewer destinations, so while there may be many “wishes” on this list, the likelihood of me actually visiting them all is slim.

-I’m valuing having some semblance of a routine from day to day, which becomes impossible when moving too frequently.
-Building a solid business also becomes a much greater challenge, and seeing as that’s my primary goal for 2017–to continue growing this site and building new revenue streams–traveling too often would not be the wisest choice.
+Building a business also becomes a much greater challenge, and seeing as that’s my primary goal for 2017–to continue growing this site and building my blogging income streams–traveling too often would not be the wisest choice.

 Nevertheless, it’s always fun to dream, and so dream I shall!
 The following are the top cities and countries that are tugging on my heartstrings lately, some for obvious reasons and others for reasons I can’t quite put my finger on.